Introduction

 trimmed, writing on face,

-tape marks, etc. should always be added to
+tape marks, "tears", etc. should

-description of a note.
-It is realized that
+of a note.
+It is realized

-certain countries routinely staple their notes together
+that certain countries routinely staple their notes

-In such cases, the description can include a comment
+together in groups before issue.
+In such cases, the description can include a comment such as

-such as usual staple holes or something
+usual staple holes or something similar.

-similar.
-After all,
+After all, not

-a note cannot be found otherwise.
+everyone knows that such-and-such a note cannot be found

 The major point of this